All Episodes

 And that is bye-bye ethanol.

-Cyanara ethanol.
+Sayonara ethanol.

-You don't think so, Snergly?
+You don't think so, Snerdley?

-You had the Governor.
+You had the governor.

 You had the governor urging everybody in the state not to vote for Ted Cruz because Cruz wants to end the ethanol subsidy.